akshhack/Githire/offer_1.md

-Hey Ack we have a offer
+Hey @akshhack I have few offers for you